 My sister gave us this Thug Life plant based recipe book for Christmas and the food is so delicious!
 I love their style too.
 It’s pretty hilarious if you aren’t easily offended.

-Even if you aren’t experienced in cooking, try following some recipes.
+Even if you aren’t experienced in cooking, try following some easy recipes.
 Honestly, if you can read, you can follow a recipe.
 There are some techniques that you may not understand at first, but a simple Google search will tell you what it means.

 What are the benefits of becoming vegan?